po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/README.md

 ### Algorithms

 Practicing algorithm-based interview questions is one of the best ways to prepare for interviews.
-Watch the `📹 Let's Code` video(s) for tips and tricks on how to solve the algorithm.
+Watch the `📹 Let's Code` video(s) for tips and tricks on how to best solve algorithm problems.

 * @TODO LIST & LINK TO ALGORITHMS